chomusuke-works/platformer-learning-project/README.md

 # platformer-learning-project
-This project serves as a sort of playground for learning the Godot game engine
+This project serves as a playground for learning the Godot game engine.